CanarysAutomations/report-builder/README.md

 ## :warning: Current Challenges

-- When we need to check GitHub for information at the organisational level, the data is presented in this way
+- This is how the data is viewed when we need to search GitHub for details at the organisational level

   ![img](./images/github-search-window.PNG)

-- To study and sort this data, requires a manual process to go through every page in GitHub
+- To analyse and sort this data, you'll need to go through every page on GitHub manually
-- Very few tools are present to export the data in an excel file to review graphql reports online
+- There are only a few tools available to export data to an excel file and review graphql reports online

 ### Advantages